Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

-do the same for the following
+Do the same for the following file:
-- messagegroupitem.js
+- `messagegroupitem.js`

-remove the following code
+remove the following code:

 ```
 import { DateTime } from 'luxon';
 ```

-and replace with
+and replace with:

 ```
 import { format_datetime, message_time_ago } from '../lib/DateTimeFormats';
 ```

-same for the following code
+same for the following code:
 ```
    <div className="created_at" title={props.message_group.created_at}>
   <span className='ago'>{format_time_created_at(props.message_group.created_at)}</span>
 ```

-and replace with the following
+and replace with the following:

 ```sh

 <div className="created_at" title={format_datetime(props.message_group.created_at)}>
 <span className='ago'>{message_time_ago(props.message_group.created_at)}</span>
 ```
-remove also this portion of the code
+Also remove this portion of the code:
 ```
 const format_time_created_at = (value) => {
     // format: 2050-11-20 18:32:47 +0000